 By Popular Demand...
 (Cornbread, Greens, Black-Eyed Peas and Italian Sausage)

-I have received many requests regarding recipes for the Southern New Year's Day food... who knew!?!
+Happy 2026!
+I hope your holidays have been the springboard to a much happier new year!
+I've received many requests regarding recipes for the Southern New Year's Day food... who knew!?!
+This is yesterday's feast, but of course it's good any time of the year!

 The black-eyed peas couldn't be easier.
 No soaking... just rinse a 1-lb. bag of them, add to a pot with 1 or 2 smoked ham hocks, a chopped onion, and some garlic.
 Cover with about an inch of cold water (you'll need to add water as the cooking continues... it all depends on how "soupy" you like them!).

 So...
 I chop some onions and sauté them in EVOO, add a smoked hock, add the greens and some chicken stock, and cook for a long time... not as long as my mother-in-law did, Lord knows... but long.
 Add a little salt and pepper... and be sure to serve a cruet of good vinegar on the side.
-These 2 are very flexible... a little more of this, less of that... whatever your taste demands.
+I've started making vinegars, so last night we used my homemade red wine vinegar.
+Anyway, the peas and greens are very flexible... a little more of this, less of that... whatever your taste demands.
 But this next one...

 Most Yankees, myself included, will hardly recognize this as cornbread: no sugar, no eggs, dense, and a little... well... gritty from the cornmeal.
 It's also white!
 But this is the cornbread I've learned to make over the years that most closely resembles that made by my mother-in-law.
 She used self-rising cornmeal but, as I live in New York and that's not a staple at the corner store, I've had to make up my own rising strategy.
 So...
 My approximation of